robinandeer/MIP_api/docs/MIP_overview.rst

 can be restarted from any module, but you need to supply previous dependent programs in dry run mode to ensure proper file handling.

-MIP will overwrite data files when reanalyzing, but versions and keeps all sbatch scripts for tracability.
+MIP will overwrite data files when reanalyzing, but keeps all "versioned" sbatch scripts for traceability.

 MIP allows individual target file calculations if supplied with a pedigree file containing the supported capture kits.